siqirua/tp/docs/UserGuide.md

 Examples: `editScore 7 m/57` assigns a mark of 57 for the seventh student score in the Student Scores list.

-### List all students : `listStu`
-Shows a list of all students and associated student scores in separate panels respectively.
-The lists may be additionally filtered by optional arguments tutorial group. (can have more than 1)

-Format: `listStudents [g/TUTORIAL_GRP …]`

-Examples:
-* `listStudents g/02 03` lists all students belonging to tutorial groups 02 and 03.

 ### Searching students: `findStu`

 Shows all students who match the given search keyword of the specific parameter.
 All the relevant student scores and all graded components will be displayed as well.